 Enterprises should take advantage by aligning their cloud and technology stacks with providers who are leaders in AI.
 The gap between the AI haves and have-nots will be wide, so picking the right technology providers is critical.
 For example, a non-AI powered CRM system might require your sales force to find prospective customers based on the last time they were contacted.
 This is okay, but it’s a fairly rudimentary approach.
 An AI-powered CRM system, in contrast, could proactively feed leads to sales reps in real-time using algorithms designed to maximize the likelihood of a sale, based on breaking information about the customer, their company and even the sales rep herself.
 Choosing the right CRM vendor in this case, could have a direct and significant impact on revenue.

 This year, enterprises and mid-sized technology companies will start to realize that they’ll end up on the wrong side of the growing gap between the AI haves and have-nots if they don’t develop strong, in-house machine learning capabilities.
 However, rather than hiring teams of AI innovators like the first wave of AI tech giants have done, these companies should build their AI capabilities using out-of-the-box machine learning tools from AI-focused platform providers like Microsoft and Google.
 The increasing demand for AI-driven technology, combined with the death of machine learning talent in the labor pool, will force the democratization of data science.
-Indeed, Google and Microsoft are betting the farm on this trend, which is why they’re making such huge investments in machine learning education and easy-to-use AI tools.
+Indeed, Amazon and Microsoft are betting the farm on this trend, which is why they’re making such huge investments in machine learning education and easy-to-use AI tools.